MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-almacceleratoradvanced.md

 ### Create Service Connections for DevOps to access Power Platform

 Each Dataverse environment (e.g Development, Validation, Test, and Production) will need to have a **Power Platform service connection in DevOps**.
-For each of your environments follow the steps below to setup the service connection.
+For each of your environments follow the steps below to set up the service connection.

 > [!NOTE]
 > Users of the AA4PP app will only see environments for which they have either User or Administrator role on the Service Connection in Azure DevOps.
 If using personal development environments all developers should have User or Administrator role for the Service Connection for their own development environment.
 Validation, Test, and Production environment service connections only need permissions granted to pipelines (for example Build Service)